antonio-marasescu/the-stc-repository/investing/01-etf.md

 5. How are dividends working for that ETF?
 	- Is is it Accumulating: the dividends are automatically reinvested (you don't **yet** have to pay taxes)
 	- Is is Distributing: you receive the dividends directly and you decide what to do with it (you **have** to pay taxes for them this year)
+6. Where is the location / country the ETF is registered
+	 - This has implication in the taxes you are going to pay
+	 - The most favorable ETF locations are:
+		 - Ireland (especially if the ETF has stocks in USA companies)
+		 - Luxemburg
+7. What is the Total Expense Ration ([TER](https://help.revolut.com/en-RO/help/wealth/stocks/getting-started-with-etf-s/what-is-a-total-expense-ratio-for-etfs/))?
+	- The total expense ratio is a measure of the total annual operating expenses of an ETF.
+It is expressed as a percentage of the ETFs assets and is deducted from the ETFs returns.
+Operating expenses may include administrative, legal fees and other costs associated with managing the ETF.
+	- You need to look at the ETF with the smaller TER
+	- For example, a TER of 0.20% means that, on average, you will pay the ETF manager 2 EURO per year for every 1,000 EUR invested in that ETF.
+8. What is the value of the Assets Under Management ([AUM](https://www.investopedia.com/terms/a/aum.asp#:~:text=Assets%20under%20management%20(AUM)%20is%20the%20total%20market%20value%20of,as%20a%20percentage%20of%20AUM.))
+	- AUM is the sum of the market value for all of the investments managed by a fund or family of funds, a venture capital firm, a brokerage company, or an individual registered as an investment advisor or portfolio manager.
+	- This influence the liquidity of the ETF:
+		- If an ETF has a large portfolio then it has many investors that buy and sell the ETF fund units.
+		- A more liquid ETF offers the advantage of smaller spreads.
+The spread is the difference between the selling price and the buying price, similar to what you see when you go to buy EURO at a currency exchange office.
+	- Another factor influenced by the value of the asset portfolio is the likelihood of an ETF closing.
+It is said that an international ETF needs to manage assets worth over 100 million EUR/USD/GBP to operate efficiently.
+This is why it is recommended to focus on such ETFs.
+9. Who is the administrator of the ETF
+	- In Europe, there are dozens of fund managers.
+Each of them can offer an ETF that replicates the same stock index.
+Therefore, after you have analyzed all the other 8 aspects presented earlier, if you have narrowed down your options to two identical funds, you might choose the one offered by the manager who inspires more confidence.
+### Where to find this information

+1. On the ETF's presentation page
+2. In the Key Investor Information Document (KIID)
+3. In the ETF's issuance prospectus;
 ## Advantages and Disadvantages

 ### Advantages